Are you wondering, how much do financial planners charge as fees?

 - Credibility (Positive Reviews & Ratings through references) before fixing an appointment for Consultation.

+What would need to happen for you to walk away with a feeling that your time with the financial planner was well spent…?
 Look for the following factors in a Financial Planner to have a fruitful and stress-free financial year ahead.

 See if your financial planner is creative enough to come up with different scenarios to meet your goals without compromise.

 Check the financial planner’s nature for a good lasting relationship with professionalism, friendliness and human values.

 Ask the financial planner how often he can be available for consultation when needed.